escrimaglia/async_netmiko/Readme.md

 ### Running as script

+> [!NOTE]
-Note: To connect to the devices, I configured SSH Bastion Host on my Mac.
+> To connect to the devices, I configured SSH Bastion Host on my Mac.

 From your CLI execute the following: